marklogic/flux/CONTRIBUTING.md

 1. Choose "Spark application" for the type of job.
 2. For "JAR location", select the assembly jar that you uploaded to S3.
-3. For "Spark-submit options", enter `--class com.marklogic.newtool.Submit`.
+3. For "Spark-submit options", enter `--class com.marklogic.newtool.cli.Submit`.
 4. For "Arguments", enter the CLI command all the args you would normally enter when using the CLI.

 If your CLI command will be accessing S3, you most likely should not include `--s3AddCredentials`.
 The EMR EC2 instance